Impact

 Risk and Exploitability

 Apple reports that the flaw has been leveraged in a highly sophisticated attack against a specific group of targets.
-The CVSS base score of 10 underscores the maximum severity, while a 4% EPSS suggests a non‑negligible likelihood of exploitation in the wild.
-Because the flaw is triggered by processing image data, an attacker could deliver the malicious file via email attachments, web content, or any service that renders images on the device.
-Being listed in the CISA KEV catalog further confirms that the vulnerability is actively exploited, making immediate remediation imperative.
+The CVSS base score of 10 underscores the maximum severity, while an EPSS of less than 1% indicates a low likelihood of exploitation in the wild.
+The likely attack vector is the delivery of malicious image files via email attachments, web content, or any service that renders images on the device.
+Based on the description, it is inferred that the memory corruption could enable remote code execution, though the exact exploitation path is not fully documented.
+Being listed in the CISA KEV catalog confirms that the vulnerability has been actively exploited, making immediate remediation imperative.

 OpenCVE Enrichment